Kilbagie Distillery

 1860 - The distillery site is closed.

-1866 - The Kilbagie Chemical Manure Co Ltd is formed for the manufacture of fertiliser on the site.
+1866 - The Kilbagie Chemical Manure Co.
+Ltd is formed for the manufacture of fertiliser on the site.

 The site is currently being used as a recycling depot.
+Only a few of the original buildings remain.

 References: